-The Hill has Something to Say – score for Soprano & Piano
+The Hill has Something to Say – for Soprano & Piano (Score)

-The score for Craig Harris’ “The Hill has Something to Say,” for Soprano & Piano, based on a poem by the poet Rita Dove.
+The music score for Craig Harris’ composition The Hill has Something to Say, version for Soprano & Piano, based on a poem by the poet Rita Dove.

 The Hill Has Something to Say

-“The Hill has Something to Say” is a composition by Craig Harris, based on a poem by renowned poet Rita Dove.
+“The Hill has Something to Say” is Craig Harris’ composition for Soprano and Piano, based on a poem by renowned poet Rita Dove.
 The poem expresses the depth and meaning of all that has unfolded through time on the hill, and reinforces the thread that holds all time together in us.